nla-group/Classix.jl/docs/src/index.md

 ## Install

-__classix.jl__ is registered Julia package, one can simply install via:
+Once __classix.jl__ is a registered Julia package, one can simply install it via:

 ```julia
 pkg> add classix.jl